How to Avoid IVDD in Dachshunds

 Your dachshund may be willing to jump up and down on your furniture, but you really should discourage them from doing so.
 Jumping or falling might cause the disks in the spine to burst, causing pressure and pain.

 All Dachshunds should avoid high-impact activities including jumping, running at high-speed, and any activity that will put too much strain on their spine.
 Consider purchasing dog ramps for the car and dog ramps for furniture to help prevent them from hurting themselves.

 Activities that Dachshunds Should Avoid:

-- Jumping up onto or down off the bed, couch, chair, high up furniture
+- Jumping up or down on furniture: bed, couch, chair, etc..

 - Going up and down steps